forfuturellc/migrate/README.md

 # Migrate to the application's current version as
 # specified in the relevant package.json.
 # We expect to find package.json in the current working
 # directory.
-Otherwise, specify the --pkg option.
+Otherwise, specify the --package-path option.
 $ npx migrate

 # Migrate to the latest version.